 Let’s do some math.

-Let’s say that Johnny is making $100,000 per year in take home pay working his desk job.
+Let’s say that Johnny is making $100,000 per year in take-home pay working his desk job.
 But he spends basically 100% of his income every month on going out to eat, partying, leasing a fancy car, and rent for his big apartment, etc. He’s doing the opposite of working less, living more, but rather working more and living less.